tqtuan99/TripGuide/README.md

 ---

-## This is one of the small projects about learning HTML, CSS.
+## The process of learning HTML, CSS, JS.

 *`Note:*` *Cut interface from FIGMA*